MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-troubleshoot.md

 Verify the following:
 - Make sure that you have **Application Administrator** role on the Azure AD tenant.
 - Make sure that you have the **Contributor** and **User Access Administrator** roles on the Azure subscription.
 - Make sure that you're selecting one of the supported regions for Azure Migrate project creation.
-For a list of supported regions, see [migrate-hyperv-requirements.md).
+For a list of supported regions, see [Supported geographies](migrate-hyperv-requirements.md).

 ### Deleting or changing target cluster information from Source Appliance Configuration Manager doesn't work.